Typhoon threatens central Philippines, 750,000 evacuated

 Disaster authorities have temporarily closed schools and some offices and evacuated about 750,000 people in three provinces.
 About 8,000 people were stranded after the coast guard stopped ferries and fishing boats from leaving ports in the central Philippines.

-"Melor is a very compact typhoon, so that will prevent its most devastating impacts from extending too far from its center," said AccuWeather meteorologist Adam Douty.
+"Melor is a very compact typhoon, so that will prevent its most devastating impacts from extending too far from its centre," said AccuWeather meteorologist Adam Douty.

 He said the typhoon had weakened a little as it encountered drier air early on Monday.
 "While Melor will not slam onshore as a super typhoon as once feared, it still poses dangers to lives and property," Douty said.